iporaitech/pwr2-docker/README.md

 Now you're ready to start making requests to the web app on the port you specified.

+### Stopping containers

+Execute `docker-compose stop` in the same directory where you started them with `docker-compose up ...`.

+If you want to stop them when running in foreground just press **CTRL+C** once.

 ### Setup cloning this GitHub repo and building the image

 1. Clone the project to your localhost (_you might want to fork it to your account before_)